Bloc/meteor-chat-checkpoints/02-up-and-running.md

 jabberblocy.js
 ```

-We're going to delete the files now so we can re-structure our app using some of Meteor's conventions for app configuration.
+Let's delete the files now so we can re-structure our app using some of Meteor's conventions for app configuration.

 ```bash(Terminal)
 $ rm -rf jabberblocy.{js,html,css}